JosephLeedy/magento2-module-custom-fees/README.md

 We welcome and value your contribution.
 For more details on how you can help us improve and maintain this tool, please see the [CONTRIBUTING.md] file.

+## Shout-Outs

+- A huge thanks to @pykettk, @Vinai and @hostep for reviewing the Hyvä compatibility implementation in pull request #16 and suggesting changes! ❤️

 [Composer]: https://getcomposer.org
 [Packagist]: https://packagist.org
 [open an issue]: https://github.com/JosephLeedy/magento2-module-custom-fees/issues/new